 When not working on his myriad of interests, he is at home enjoying life with his family – wife Suzanne and daughters Iris and Sophie.

-A technologist by choice, Jacques Getrouw, or “Jack” as he is known to family, friends and colleagues is also a highly educated electrical engineer.
+A technologist by choice, David Getrouw, or “Jack” as he is known to family and friends, is also a highly educated electrical engineer.
 He studied at the Anton de Kom University of Suriname (AdeKUS) and the University of Twente in the Netherlands.

 His mother manages a swimming academy in Suriname, the nation of his birth.
 As such, he learned to swim and his experience in the pool led to his role as a swimming instructor; he is experienced in developing the aquatic skills of both disabled children and adults.

 His interest in giving back to the world, particularly to those less fortunate, led him to join Help A Star.
 Jack looks forward to supporting the work of the foundation when they make their next journey to the continent of Africa.
 As he recently said: “I find it to be my duty to instruct people who are potentially at risk of drowning with the necessary surviving skills in water.
 Hence, my interest in contributing to the ‘Help a Star’ Foundation.”